 In India, a few decades ago, the oil you use in your kitchen is largely dependent on where you come from.

-In Kerala, it’s coconut oil, In Tamilnadu, it’s groundnut oil, in Andhra and Rajasthan, it’s sesame oil, in the east and north they use mustard oil and in central India and Gujarat, it’s groundnut oil is used.
+In Kerala, it’s coconut oil, In Tamilnadu, it’s groundnut oil, in Andhra and Rajasthan, it’s sesame oil, in the east and north they use mustard oil and in central India and Gujarat, it’s groundnut oil is use.

 Different cultures eat differently and the type of oil fits beautifully into the food landscape of that region.
+But?

 All that changed in the 80’s with the scare of cholesterol and heart disease.

 But today it’s an altogether different story.
-You have new types of oil spilling across the grocery shelves from around the world and each new bottle label brings with it a new health hope claiming cold pressed oil is best.
+You have new types of oil spilling across the grocery shelves from around the world and each new bottle label brings with it a new health hope claiming cold presse oil is best.